 - Use the map syntax instead of the functions in the maps module. - Avoid having more than 32 elements in the map.
 As soon as there are more than 32 elements in the map, it will require more memory and keys can no longer be shared with other instances of the map. - When creating a new map, always create it with all keys that will ever be used.
-To maximize sharing of keys (thus minimizing memory use), create a single function that constructs the map using the map syntax and always use it. - Always update the map using the := operator (that is, requiring that an element with that key already exists).
+To maximize sharing of keys (thus minimizing memory use), create a single function that constructs the map using the map syntax and always use it.

+- Always update the map using the := operator (that is, requiring that an element with that key already exists).
 The := operator is slightly more efficient, and it helps catching mispellings of keys. - Whenever possible, match multiple map elements at once. - Whenever possible, update multiple map elements at once. - Avoid default values and the maps:get/3 function.
-If there are default values, sharing of keys between different instances of the map will be less effective, and it is not possible to match multiple elements having default values in one go.
-The maps:get/3 function is implemented in Erlang, making it less efficient than maps:get/2 or the map matching syntax. - To avoid having to deal with a map that may lack some keys, maps:merge/2 can efficiently add multiple default values.
+If there are default values, sharing of keys between different instances of the map will be less effective, and it is not possible to match multiple elements having default values in one go. - To avoid having to deal with a map that may lack some keys, maps:merge/2 can efficiently add multiple default values.
 For example: